Menu

 Apply communication and relationship management skills to develop relationships to support an intelligence output.

-Info Mgmt 4 Communicate and develop relationships to support an intelligence output 32857 Communicate effectively with client and build networks with sources in an intelligence context
+40688 Build and maintain connections with internal and external contacts to support an intelligence output 32857 Communicate effectively with client and build networks with sources in an intelligence context

 Manage the collection, collation, and dissemination of information to support an intelligence output.